-IFRS 17 is effective for reporting periods beginning on or after 1 January 2021, with comparative figures required.
-Early application is permitted, provided the entity also applies IFRS 9 and IFRS 15 on or before the date it first applies IFRS 17.
-This standard is not applicable to the Group.
+IFRS 17 is effective for reporting periods beginning on or after 1 January 2023, with comparative figures required.
+Early application is permitted, provided the entity also applies IFRS 9 and IFRS 15 on or before the date of initial application of IFRS 17.

+This standard is not expected to have a material impact on the Group.